MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/Update-MgChatMessage.md

 ### -HostedContents
 Content in a message hosted by Microsoft Teams - for example, images or code snippets.
-To construct, see NOTES section for HOSTEDCONTENTS properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for HOSTEDCONTENTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphChatMessageHostedContent[]